International

 Current Transcript of Records and previous degree certificates; Bachelor students should upload their current Transcript of Records and their Abitur certificate, Master students their current Transcript of Records and Bachelor certificate.

-• You must specify at least one and up to five preferences for host universities.
-Here you will find a list of all current ERASMUS partner universities.
-When selecting your preferences, you should consider the following points: compatibility of the host university’s semester dates with those of RUB, possible (official) language requirements, course offerings at the host university (are you interested in the modules offered?
-Do you meet the necessary prerequisites? etc.).
-In addition, you can find further information on the International Office website.
-In addition, you can access the testimonials of former ERASMUS exchange students here to get an impression of their experiences on site.
+You must indicate at least one and can indicate up to five preferences for host universities.
+Here you will find a list of all current ERAMUS partner universities.
+You should consider the following points when choosing your preferences: Compatibility of the semester times of the host university with those of RUB, possible (official) language requirements, courses offered at the host university (are you interested in the modules offered?
+Do you have the necessary prerequisites? etc.).
+You can also visit the pages of the International Office In addition, you can access the testimonials of former ERASMUS exchange students here to get an impression of their experiences on site.

 As an ERASMUS student, you do not pay tuition fees at your host university and also receive a financial allowance for the stay abroad from RUB.
 This grant is intended to cover the extra costs you incur during a stay abroad.
 The ERASMUS participating countries are divided into three groups.
 The following grant rates will be paid for a study visit in the academic year 2025/2026: